-You cannot receive more than $37,000 in financial assistance from FEMA.
+You cannot receive more than $36,000 in financial assistance from FEMA for each program.
 If you receive a claim payout from FEMA, you must keep records to show that you used these funds for the damages that are spelled out in your FEMA claim.
 Failure to use FEMA assistance funds for the losses stated in your claim may force you to repay the funds back to FEMA.

 WHAT DO YOU NEED TO DO?

 Go to www.DisasterAssistance.gov to start your FEMA application.
 You may be required to prove your identity with proper identification and proof of ownership and occupancy of your primary residence.
 Gather all evidence to support your damage claim, such as pictures of the damaged property, receipts for work you have done on your home, and detailed contractor or private adjuster estimates.